 We’ve already showed you how to sign, encrypt and decrypt e-mails in Thunderbird e-mail client, now it’s time for the same in Outlook.
 Read our article or watch the instructional video showing every step that we made for you.

 With the next batch of more than 1000 PCBs that has just arrived, we started testing and found out that the biggest issue is – again – checking whether LEDs work and if their color is correct.
 Read on to see some interesting math with averages in vector spaces and statistics of cyclic values.

 It’s important to set your own PIN codes once you get your Cryptoucan™.
-In this article you’re going to learn how to do it on Windows using Thunderbird.
+In this week’s guide for Outlook e-mail client you’re going to learn how to do it on Windows using Kleopatra.
 You can also see all the steps of this process in the instructional video at the bottom of this post.